-Historically American Software has generated nearly all of its revenues from customers in the US but the company is working to change that.
-In 2011 business came from nearly 75 other countries through international distributors (14% of sales up from 10%).
-It hopes to expand its international presence by creating additional distributor relationships in South America, Europe, Africa, and the Asia/Pacific region.
+Historically, American Software has generated nearly all of its revenues from customers in the US but the company is working to change that.
+In 2014 business came from nearly 80 other countries through international distributors (14% of sales).

 American Software operates through three major subsidiaries: Logility, New Generation Computing (supply chain management for retailers), and The Proven Method (IT consulting).
 Many of its supply chain products fall outside the subsidiary system though.

 The company's customers include A|X Armani Exchange, Aeropostale, Billabong, Carter’s, Casual Male, Hugo Boss, Jos.
 A. Bank, FGL Group, Athletica, Marchon Eyewear, and Swatfame.
 American Software spent $2.2 million, $2 million, and $1.8 million in 2014, 2013 and 2012, respectively, on sales and marketing.

 American Software logged $100.6 million in revenues in f2014 compared to $100.5 million in fiscal 2013.